 Ariadna rested her hands in a horse’s mane to still their trembling.
 “It’s… it’s the least I could do for you.”
 Her voice wasn’t as confident or as comfortable as Leila had expected, and the assassin couldn’t help but wonder what was wrong.
 “Without being in my proper place, I can only offer assistance to those that are immediately around me.”
 She took a deep breath.
 “I… can’t approve your methods entirely,” Ariadna warned softly, “but… I understand.
 I suppose… you were just trying to protect people, in the way you could.
 If anything can be done to ease the suffering of the people and my followers, I would take that over no action at all.”

 Leila finished up with the horses by getting the reins situated.
 She dragged them up to the wagon to set them there.
 That is when Nira emerged from the front of the wagon.
 She gave a kind smile to Leila.
 There was something about the way the priestess looked at her that caused her heart to lift.
 If gazing upon Ariadna gave her hope, then what she experienced with Nira could only be described as joy.

 Turning to look at Ariadna, Leila nodded approvingly.
 “We all do what we can, goddess.”
-She looked over at the wagon, where Nira was preparing to get up on the front to grab onto the reins.
+She looked over at the wagon, where Nira was preparing to get up on the front to grab the reins.
 They were ready to finish their trek to Lamire.
 ‘You were just trying to protect people.
 Anything to ease the suffering of the people and my followers…’ Leila really wasn’t doing everything, was she?

 “It’s not difficult,” Eve said slowly, enunciating her words carefully like she was speaking to a slow child.
 “I want you to tell me everything they said… and where they are going.”